 Common names: Stem fruit, Transvaal Milkplum, Stamvrug, Milkplum.

-Family: Sapotaceae.
+Sapotaceae.
+(Stamvrug, latex-yielding family).
 This family include 35-75 genera and approximately 800 species.
-Local genera include Englerophytum, Inhambanella, Mimusops, Sideroxylon and Vitellariopsis.
+Local genera with trees include Englerophytum, Inhambanella, Mimusops, Sideroxylon and Vitellariopsis.
 Branches exude latex.
 Leaves are simple, entire and there are closely parallel secondary veins.
 Stipules are absent.
-Flowers are bisexual, usually actinomorphic (regular) and have persistent sepals and fused petals.
-The stamens equal the number petals.
+Flowers are bisexual, usually actinomorphic (regular).
+There are persistent Sepals and fused Petals.
+The Stamens equal the number petals.
 Staminodes may be present outside the fertile stamens.
 The superior Ovary has locules containing a single ovule.
-One style and 1 stigma are present.
+One Style and 1 Stigma are present.
 Fruit is a berry.
 Seeds have a thick brown shiny testa (seed coat) with a distinct scar.
 There are 7 genera and 14 species in southern Africa.

 Name derivation: Englerophytum – named after the first collector of the plant: Gustav Heinrich Adolf Engler (1834-1930).
-He was a German botanist famous for his system of plant classification. magalismontanum refers to the Magaliesberg mountains, which run from north of Pretoria to just south of Pilanesberg.
+He was a German botanist famous for his system of plant classification. magalismontanum refers to the Magaliesberg mountains, which run from north of Pretoria (Tshwane) to just south of Pilanesberg.
 It was here the plant was first described.
-“Stamvrug” – fruit on the stem.
+“Stamvrug” – fruit on the stem – significent.
 There are 2 species of Englerophytum in southern Africa.
 The other is E. natalensis.

 Conservation Status: L C. (Least Concern).
 Assessment Date: 2009 (Raimondo et al.).